grow-graphics/gd/Readme.md

 ```

 Now when you can run `gd run`, `gd test` on the main package in your project's
 directory, things will work as expected.
+The tool will create a "graphics"

-Running the command without any arguments will startup the editor so you can
+subdirectory where you can manage your assets via the Godot Editor.

-manage the graphical aspects of your project.
+Running the command without any arguments will startup the editor.

 **NOTE** On linux, `gd` will download Godot for you automatically!